aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 The agent's own operational log, covering downloads, checksums, and orchestration, is at `/var/log/amazon/pcs/lifecycle/actions/executor.log`.
-A node that fails with `TERMINATE` gets replaced, and its logs go with it, so if you'll want them for a post-mortem, forward them off-instance first (the AWS-maintained `configure-cloudwatch-logs.sh` script is one way to do that).
+A node that fails with `TERMINATE` gets replaced, and its logs go with it, so if you'll need them for a post-mortem, forward them off-instance first (the AWS-maintained `configure-cloudwatch-logs.sh` script is one way to do that).